Roman relations with Nubia: Conflicts between Rome and Kush

-Strabo mentions a Kushite queen named Candace and describes her as a masculine sort of woman with one eye blind, who played an important role in the Roman-Kushite encounters and negotiating with the Romans (Geography 17.54.1).
+Strabo mentions a Kushite queen (also known as Candace) and describes her as a masculine sort of woman with one eye blind, who played an important role in the Roman-Kushite encounters and negotiating with the Romans (Geography 17.54.1).
 In fact, 'Candace' is only the Kushite title for queen, and her name is Amanirenas.
 She was residing at Napata with her son.
 Although she sent ambassadors to the Romans and offered to give back the captives and statues bought from Syene, Petronius attacked and captured Napata too.
 She and her son both fled from the city.
 Petronius set up a garrison at Premnis to fortify the city, and then set out for Alexandria.
 Amanirenas then marched against the garrison with soldiers, forcing Petronius to return and confront the Kushites.

 Peace between Rome and Kush

 Peace was finally restored when emperor Augustus met with Kushite ambassadors and granted them all they pled for, and ‘he even remitted the tributes which he had imposed’ (Strabo, Geography 17.1.54).
 This was followed by almost three hundred years of peace between Rome and Kush, as Kush flourished through trade with Roman Egypt from the first century BC to the early third century CE.
 Imported goods from Roman Egypt include various kinds of luxury goods, such as precious metal, glass, jewelry, beads, as well as household furnishings.
-Trade with Nubia supplied Rome with African slaves, ivory, and other exotic products.
+Trade with Nubia supplied Rome with gold, ivory, ostrich feathers, slaves and other exotic products.

-It was recorded by Seneca the Younger and Pliny the Elder that Nero planned on attacking Nubia, and he sent out a party of praetorian troops to explore the region.
-The explorers reported back to the emperor that there was nothing but desert (Pliny, Natural History 6.181; Seneca, Natural Questions 6.8.3)!
+It was recorded by Seneca the Younger and Pliny the Elder that Nero planned on attacking Nubia, and he sent out a party of praetorian troops to explore the reigon (Pliny, Natural History 6.181; Seneca, Natural Questions 6.8.3).

 Roman authors from the following period were interested in Nubia, its geography and ethnography in northeast Africa (for example, see Pliny, Natural History 6.181-195).